kabirbaidhya/learn-python-django-web/README.md

 # Learn Python, Django & Web Development

 This is a 60 hours course, 2.5 hours per each class, 3 classes a week and 24 classes in total, and would be a 8 weeks long course.
-This course mainly focuses on Python (20 hrs), Django Framework (30 hrs) and the rest of the 10 hours are to be spent on the Web Development basics, Databases & Version Control System which are platform agnostic and are preliminaries to be covered in Web Development in any platform.
+This course mainly focuses on [Python](https://www.python.org/) (20 hrs), [Django](https://www.djangoproject.com/) (30 hrs) and the rest of the 10 hours are to be spent on the Web Development basics, Databases & Version Control System which are platform agnostic and are preliminaries to be covered in Web Development in any platform.

 [Read Full Course Outline](https://github.com/kabirbaidhya/learn-python-django-web/blob/master/Outline.md)